 “In Britain grief is private – you know how women throw themselves about howling this, screaming that back home?
 None of that.
 You can’t force your grief on other people.”

-I truly love how this story started and wrapped up.
-It was written in a fashion that made me hunger for more and see how Nnam is doing.
-I definitely want to read more of Jennifer Makumbi’s short stories.
+I truly love how this story started and wrapped up as it was written in a fashion that made me hunger for more.
+I definitely want to read more of Jennifer Makumbi’s work.